justanotheratom/hn-filter/README.md

 2. **Open your browser's extensions page**
    - Chrome: `chrome://extensions`
    - Edge:   `edge://extensions`
-3. **Enable Developer mode** (toggle in the top‐right or bottom‐left).
+3. **Enable Developer mode** (toggle in the top‐right or bottom‑left).
 4. Click **Load unpacked** and select the unzipped `hn-filter` folder.
 5. Navigate anywhere, click the **H** icon, and toggle your filters.

 ## Usage

 1. Click the **HN Filter** icon in your toolbar.
+2. If not logged in, enter your HN credentials to see your karma points.
-2. Check any combination of filters:
+3. Check any combination of filters:
    - ✅ Recent (< 2 hr)
    - ✅ Low comments (< 10)
    - ✅ Top 3 commented
    - ✅ Top 3 oldest
-3. Scroll the results pane to browse matching posts.
+4. Scroll the results pane to browse matching posts.
-4. Click a title to open the story, or click the **(n comments)** link to jump to the discussion.
+5. Click a title to open the story, or click the **(n comments)** link to jump to the discussion.

 ## Configuration